Are Dental Veneers Right for You?

-The process of installing dental veneers is straightforward.
+The process of installing dental veneers in Sarasota, FL is straightforward.
 First, the doctor removes enamel from the teeth.
 After your teeth are polished and cleaned, the dentist applies veneers over them.
 Then he or she cements the pieces in place.

 It sounds simple enough, but dental veneers may not be for everybody.
 If you have questions about dental veneers, you should speak with your dentist as soon as possible.
 You may be a candidate for the dental procedure.

 These are some ways you can determine if veneers might work for you.

 Tooth discoloration is not always treated easily with over-the-counter whitening products.
 Veneers can provide you with a truly distinct look if you are tired of yellow or brown stains.
 The veneers are white and look perfectly natural in your mouth.
 The Sarasota dentist can adjust the color of your teeth to ensure that they do not stand out.